10.2.4. #pragma and #ifndef: Actor 2

 #pragma once

 The #pragma preprocessor directive provides additional information to the compiler system.
-It specifies a non-standard behavior that pragmatically solves some problem using the unique features of a vendor's hardware or software.
-As such, "pragmas" are not covered by the ANSI C or C++ standards and may not be portable (i.e., be easily moved from one computer to another).
+It introduces a non-standard behavior that pragmatically solves a problem using the unique features of a vendor's hardware or software.
+The ANSI C and C++ standards don't cover the pragma directive, so it may not be portable (i.e., be easily moved from one computer to another).
 Like the #include guard, the #pragma once directive ensures that a block of code is included in a source code file exactly once.
 It is more compact (i.e., has much less code) than a guard and avoids the problem of creating unique identifiers or constant names.
 Although most contemporary compilers on Windows, macOS, and Linux support #pragma once, doing so is not yet required by the ANSI standard, so it is not guaranteed to work with all compilers.

 Robust Header Files

-C++ classes are typically implemented as two files: a header file and a source code file.
+Programmers typically implement C++ classes as two files: a header file and a source code file.
 The header file contains the class specification, prototypes for large functions, and complete definitions for small functions.
 The source code file contains static member variables and the definitions for large functions.
 This organization simplifies writing programs based on a client and supplier model.
 The application program is the client, while the class, represented by the header and the source files, is the supplier.
-The client or application program only needs to #include the supplier's header file to use its services.
+For the client or application program to use the supplier's services, it's sufficient for the client to #include the supplier's header file.
 The compiler system compiles and links the supplier's source code file with the application.

-Moving the Actor classes to separate header files has a significant and easily overlooked consequence.
+Moving the Actor-example classes to separate header files has a significant and easily overlooked consequence.
 The three classes and the main function of the example use the string and iostream library classes.
 One set of include directives provides the necessary class specifications to all parts of the single-file version.
-But simply copying the classes to new, separate header files can inadvertently create error-prone code.
+However, naively copying the classes to new, separate header files can inadvertently create error-prone code.

 #include <iostream>